 CPU usage

-You may gain valuable insight into cluster performance by monitoring the amount of CPU your pods are using with regards to their configured requests and limitations, as well as CPU utilization at the node level.
+You can gain valuable insight into cluster performance by monitoring the amount of CPU your pods are using with regard to their configured requests and limits, as well as CPU utilization at the node level.
 A lack of available CPU at the node level can cause the node to restrict the amount of CPU allotted to each pod, much as a pod exceeding its CPU limits.

 Kubernetes Resource Metrics View - Datadog